 The second release on the Henning Christiansen Archive is a compilation of four works from 1967-1972 including a poem set in a bath, an unknown musical work, the musical backdrop to a horse sacrifice and a soundtrack to a school play.
 What binds these works together alongside the period when written is their basis in ‘song’ and some traditional ‘musical’ elements.
 What separates it from said tradition is that they were composed by Henning Christiansen.

-Op.41 Badat is a simple work featuring 3 elements: Charlotte Strandgaard reading her poem Badat (The Bath), Henning playing melodica and the sound of water splashing in a bath.
+Op.41 Badet is a simple work featuring 3 elements: Charlotte Strandgaard reading her poem Badet (The Bath), Henning playing melodica and the sound of water splashing in a bath.
 The result is an unusual and evocative lo-fi setting to the resigned nature of the reading.

 Not a lot is known about Kom Frem For Satan (Come Forward Satan).
 Possibly a soundtrack of sorts?
 It certainly carries that mood with it’ jazz inflicted interludes, melodic organ moments all interlaced with the diegetic sounds of cars, footsteps, gunshots, etc. The result comes across like a gangster tinged musique concrete radio play.
 Kom Frem For Satan also shares musical motifs that appear in Op.72 on side two of the lp.